 ASU only has the rights to publish livestreaming events or event recordings that include licensed music on asu.edu.
 These videos may not be published on any other digital or social channels such as Vimeo, YouTube, Facebook, etc.

-If you stream or record an event with music, it is recommended to choose licensed music or cut the audio of the feed while non-licensed music is playing.
+If you stream or record an event with music, it is recommended to choose licensed music or cut the audio from the feed while non-licensed music is playing.
 ASU does not maintain the right to use popular music for digital distribution of videos created solely for promotional purposes.

-- Type in song title and/or performer, click search
+- Type in song title and/or performer, click search.

-- Use drop-down menu to select artist or title, type in and click search
+- Use drop-down menu to select artist or title, type in and click search.

 - Select repertory in menu

 Reporting Requirements for all departments using the blanket music licenses: